AndrewRoy3535/Love-express/README.md

 ```

 3. Navigate to backend folder.
-4. run the folling commands:
+4. Run one of the follwing command:

 ```bash
 npm install